couchbaselabs/tuqtng/tutorial/content/slide-6.md

-## Filtering Documents with WHERE
+## Use Functions on the Data

-In previous slides you used a WHERE clause like WHERE name = 'dave' to match a single document.
-Other comparison operators can be used to match multiple documents.
+Built-in functions allow greater flexibility when working with the data.

-In the query example on the right we match documents where the person's age is greater than 30.
+The ROUND() and TRUNC() functions allow us to round and truncate numeric values.

-All of the standard comparison operators are supported (>, >=, <, <=, =, and !=).
-All of these comparison operators also consider the value's type, so `score > 8` will return documents containing a numeric score that is greater than 8.
-Similarly, `name > 'marty'` will return documents containing a string name that is after 'marty'.
+In the example on the right, we've updated the previous example to round the dog_years calculation to an integer.

-Try changing the comparison from > to <.
+Try changing ROUND() to TRUNC()

 <pre id="example">
-SELECT name, age
+SELECT fname, age, ROUND(age/7) AS age_dog_years
     FROM tutorial
-        WHERE age > 30
+        WHERE fname = 'Dave'
 </pre>